biotz/academy/docs/Examples/MQTTX/Message.md

 <div class="tutorial-image-container">
 ![Message](../img/attributes.png)
 </div>
-After looking at the attributes, you have to write the message between the braces.
+After looking at the attributes, you have to write the correct JSON payload between the braces.
 The message would be something like this.
 <div class="tutorial-image-container">
 ![Message](../img/2-message.png)
 </div>